 “Something terrible,” Gloriana said, her voice wretched and tired.

-Zantus paused, started to say something, then shook his head.
+The priest of Desna paused, started to say something, then shook his head.
 “You should get some rest.
 I will look after these two for now.”

 The five filed out of the cathedral and made their way back to The White Deer Inn.
-They lodged their horses and secured a ground floor room for Lem, then retired each to their own quarters and slept until well after noon.
+They lodged their horses and secured a ground floor room for Lem, then retired, each to their own quarters, and slept until well after noon.
 The gardener’s rest was particularly welcome, for he found his dreams untroubled by nightmare, his sleep unbroken by pain.2

 They spoke little during the meal and did not linger when finished, but returned to their rooms for more sleep; where Lem felt renewed, Gloriana languished in remorse.
 She was awake at the fourth morning bell and further rest eluded her.
 Draping her shoulders in silken scarves, she padded softly downstairs, moved behind the bar, and searched the kitchen for a boiled egg and piece of fruit.
 She saw Kara enter the room.
 The alchemist approached and took up a proffered pear.
 The women ate in silence for a while, returning to the main room and drawing chairs near the fire.
-Kara threw some new logs onto the dimmed embers and rekindled the blaze.
+The alchemist threw new logs onto the dimmed embers and rekindled the blaze.

 “I will take three-hundred to send away with Horan and the lad,” Gloriana said after a while.
 “It is no compensation for their losses, but perhaps it will help in some small measure.”
 She shook her head, not truly believing the gesture meant anything.
-The knowledge of what had happened in the harvested fields lay perched on her conscience like a vulture on carrion, great black wings framing piercing, beady eyes the color of blood-soaked amber.
+The knowledge of what had happened in the fields lay perched on her conscience like a vulture on carrion, great black wings framing piercing, beady eyes the color of blood-soaked amber.

-An hour later Horan and the youth from the fields received from Gloriana several pouches of silver to help them in the village until such time as they could return to the southern reaches beyond the Ashen Rise, to farmsteads dark and cold, to lands where drifting winds whistled gloomy among cut grain stalks and over the bodies of farm folk nevermore to till the land.
+An hour later Horan and the youth from the fields received from the oracle several pouches of silver to help them in the village until such time as they could return to the southern reaches beyond the Ashen Rise, to farmsteads dark and cold, to lands where drifting winds whistled gloomy among cut grain stalks and over the bodies of farm folk nevermore to till the land.